duracloud/deployment-docs/aws-setup.md

 ```

 ## Create Keypairs
-Navigate to EC2, select `Keypairs` and create new keypairs with the following names:
+Navigate to EC2, select `Keypairs` and create new keypairs with the following names.
+These keypairs are associated with EC2 instances as they are started.
+The keypairs allow SSH access to these instances.
 1. duracloud-keypair
 2. management-console-keypair
 3. mill-keypair

 ## Create and Configure VPC
+VPC is used for the deployment of DuraCloud Mill instances.

 1. Create a new VPC with name "duracloud"
     1. IPv4 CIDR Block:  10.0.0.0/16
     2. Select the newly created VPC and ensure that both "DNS Hostsnames" and "DNS Resolution" are both set to "Yes".
       This is important for EFS to work properly.
-2. Create a subnet with name '10.0.1.0 <availability-zone> public'
+2. Create a subnet with name '10.0.1.0 `availability-zone` public'
     1. Select duracloud
     2. Specify the IPv4 CIDR Block: 10.0.1.0/24
     3. After saving,  select the subnet, click subnet actions, and select "Modify auto-assign IP settings" and check auto-assign box.